AdSoares/trade_category/README.md

 ## Question 2

-This SQL script was build using Microsoft SQL Server 2019 (Express Edition) on Windows Server 2016.
+This SQL script was built using Microsoft SQL Server 2019 (Express Edition) on Windows Server 2016.

 The script execute the following tasks:

-- Drop tables to allow reacreate
+- Drop tables to allow recreate
-- Create all tables need for solution
+- Creates all tables need for solution
-- Create stored procedures used by solution
+- Creates stored procedures used by solution
-- Execute all stored procedure to display result
+- Executes all stored procedure to display result

 To add a new rule, you need insert a new record into TradeRiskRule.
 If complexity increase, you need change the TradeRiskRule table schema and change the stored procedure ClassifyTradesRisk to implementing the new complexity.